-This project is intended to establish a modern clinic in Lalibela, Ethiopia, to serve women by treating and helping to prevent cases of pelvic organ prolapse.
+This project seeks to establish a modern clinic in Lalibela, Ethiopia, to serve local women by treating and helping to prevent cases of pelvic organ prolapse.

 The project is headed by Abebe Zwedu of Lalibela.
 Abebe, 32, is a professional nurse, currently working to gain his Masters of Public Health, who works to promote women’s health in northern Ethiopia.
 He has long had a special interest in women’s health and empowerment, both of which are important social issues locally.

 Since 2014 he has worked as a professional nurse in the rural areas around two government health centers in northern Ethiopia.
 He has regularly encountered pelvic organ prolapse cases while serving as a nurse in this capacity, and this experience is what drives him to set up a special clinic in Lalibela.